RosettaCommons/demos/public/relax_around_chemically_bound_ligand/README.md

 # Using the Newly Created Ligand and Modified Residue Parameter Files

 The next step is to swap the newly generated FMN with the existing FMN residue: the point is to use the newly generated names for the atoms.
 Atom names have to agree (perfectly!) between the input PDB file and the .params file.
 Careful: the .params file has a strange format.
 The atom names given on the ATOM lines are column formatted, so don't add extra whitespace.
 The rest of the line (not the names) is whitespace delimited.
 Paste the contents of the FMN_0001.pdb file to the bottom of the original 2V0W file, and remove the HETATM lines using the original flavin molecule atom names.
 To add the newly created ligand residue to the database of residue types Rosetta uses, use the flag -extra_res_fa on the command line:
 ```
 -extra_res_fa FMN_modded.params
 ```

 It is also necessary to change the CYS which is forming the chemical bond with the flavin in the 2V0W pdb file to a modified CYS conformation.
 The version of CYS in Rosetta which forms a chemical bond to something else is named CYX.
 So rename residue 450 to CYX from CYS.
-This residue type is defined in rosetta_database/chemical/residue_type_sets/fa_standard/residue_types/sidechain_conjugation/CYX.params.
+This residue-type is defined in database/chemical/residue_type_sets/fa_standard/residue_types/sidechain_conjugation/CYX.params.
 It is not automatically read in when Rosetta loads: its entry in the rosetta_database/chemical/residue_type_sets/fa_standard/residue_types.txt file is commented out, so we also have to uncomment this line.
 ALTERNATIVELY: we can explicitly add this file to the list of files that Rosetta loads by including it on the command line as we did above.
 The flag for this would be:
 ```
--extra_res_fa /path/to/rosetta_database/chemical/residue_type_sets/fa_standard/residue_types/sidechain_conjugation/CYX.params
+-extra_res_fa <path-to-database>/chemical/residue_type_sets/fa_standard/residue_types/sidechain_conjugation/CYX.params
 ```

 # Making a constraints file